Are you on the fence about trying alternatives to cable TV? A TV is great, and cable TV has never been better.

 When you subscribe to her channel, you will receive a notification every time she uploads a new video, this way you will not have to miss anything!
 YouTube TV offers the option of adding AMC and Showtime for an extra fee.

 4. Best for the Whole Family – Sling TV ($25/mo. for Sling Orange, $25/mo. for Sling Blue, $40/mo. for both)

 Sling TV is a newer option in this list that lets you watch over 30 Live TV Channels including CNN, ESPN (up to ESPN 3), NFL Network, HBO, TBS, Fox Sports, and HGTV just to mention a few.
 With Sling TV, you won’t need to pay installation fees or use rental equipment.

 If you want to minimize the number of cable TV channels to remain with a few that you actually watch, Sling TV can be the ideal alternative for you.
 You can conveniently stream shows from your smartphone, tablet, laptop or Smart TV.

 Sling Orange package offers you 29 premium channels while Sling Blue offers 48 channels.
 There are also add-on packages that have different variations to let you personalize your viewing choices.
 Lovers of international shows will enjoy the International extra package.

 You get a FREE 7-day trial period with Sling.
 The only downside to this service is the commercials.
-If you hate commercials as I do, try to go for of the other alternatives to cable TV in our list.
+If you hate commercials as I do, try to go for the other alternatives to cable TV on our list.

 Amazon is more than just an online store.
 With Amazon Prime Video, you’ll enjoy a blend of TV shows and movies for the whole family.
 Besides TV, you will also enjoy other Amazon Prime perks like 2 days free shipping, and unlimited access to millions of songs from different artists and genres.